-Our broad platform technology allows us to design specific therapies to treat both solid and hematological tumors with “off the shelf” gamma delta T cell (GDT) products.
+Our broad platform technology allows us to design specific therapies to treat a broad range of cancers and infectious diseases with "off the shelf” allogeneic gamma delta T cell (GDT) products.
 Unlike other CAR-T platforms, destruction of target cells is controlled by the innate endogenous kill-switch, augmented by power of synthetic transgenes for more effective targeting and armoring.
 Tolerance of off-tumor target expression allows for targeting of tumor-associated antigens previously considered impossible.

 Our stepwise approach to clinical development has enabled TC BioPharm to take a logical, safer and more agile approach to our clinical trials.
 By starting with an autologous, unmodified gamma delta product, we were able to establish safety prior to entering the clinic in 2018 with our unmodified allogeneic product.
 Now, our focus is on clinical development and refinement of products based on the ideal GDT vehicle with a proprietary genetic CAR-T arsenal to fight a range of cancers.